-- 16.3 The NDHM shall ensure that the means of verification that are specified under Clause 15.3 of this Policy do not have the effect of preventing an individual not in possession of an Aadhaar number or a mobile number from being issued a Health ID. - 16.4 No individual shall be denied access to any health facility or service or any other right in any manner by any government or private entity, merely by reason of not creating a Health ID or disclosing their Health ID, or denying consent for processing of personal data which is not necessary for providing health services, or for not being in possession of a Health ID, or for not choosing to participate in the NDHE. - 16.5 Pursuant to Clause 12 of this Policy, it is clarified that the parent or guardian of a child may request for the creation of a Health ID on behalf of such child in accordance with Chapter III of this Policy and applicable law.
-Every child attaining the age of majority upon completing eighteen years of age, whose personal data has been processed under Clause 12 of this Policy, will have the choice of opting out of the NDHE in accordance with Clause 16.2 above.
+- 19.1 The participation of the data principal in the NDHE as set out under this Policy shall be on a voluntary basis only. - 19.2 The NHA shall ensure that the means of verification that are specified under Clause 15.5 of this Policy do not have the effect of preventing an individual not in possession of an Aadhaar number from being issued an ABHA (number). - 19.3 No individual shall be denied access to any health facility or service or any other right in any manner by any government or private entity, merely by reason of not creating a ABHA Address or ABHA (number) or disclosing his/her ABHA (number), or denying consent for processing of personal data which is not necessary for providing health services, or for not being in possession of a ABHA Address or ABHA (number), or for not choosing to participate in the NDHE. - 19.4 Pursuant to Clause 12 of this Policy, it is clarified that the parent or guardian of a child may request for the creation of a ABHA Address and ABHA (number) on behalf of such child in accordance with Chapter III of this Policy and applicable law.